anasty17/mirror-leech-telegram-bot/README.md

 - `TORRENT_TIMEOUT`: Timeout of dead torrents downloading with qBittorrent and Aria2c in seconds.
 - `EXTENTION_FILTER`: File extentions that won't upload/clone.
 Separate them by space.
 - `INCOMPLETE_TASK_NOTIFIER`: Get incomplete task messages after restart.
 Require database and (supergroup or channel).
 Default is `False`. `Bool`
+- `BASE_URL_OF_BOT`: Valid BASE URL where the bot is deployed to use qbittorrent web selection.
+Format of URL should be `http://myip`, where `myip` is the IP/Domain(public) of your bot or if you have chosen port other than `80` so write it in this format `http://myip:port` (`http` and not `https`).
+This Var is optional on VPS and required for Heroku specially to avoid app sleeping/idling.
+For Heroku fill `https://yourappname.herokuapp.com`.
+Still got idling?
+You can use http://cron-job.org to ping your Heroku app.

 ### Update
 - `UPSTREAM_REPO`: Your github repository link, if your repo is private add `https://username:{githubtoken}@github.com/{username}/{reponame}` format.
 Get token from [Github settings](https://github.com/settings/tokens).
 So you can update your bot from filled repository on each restart. **NOTE**: Any change in docker or requirements you need to deploy/build again with updated repo to take effect.
 DON'T delete .gitignore file.
 For more information read [THIS](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#upstream-repo-recommended).